zerroukines/sentiment-analyzer-EmoMetrix/README.md

 # sentiment-analyzer-EmoMetrix
-u should be more sensitive to me
+u should be more sensitive to me mr hadouara